kubernetes-retired/kubefed/docs/userguide.md

 kubectl -n test-namespace edit federatednamespace test-namespace
 ```

-Then wait and verify all resources are added back to `cluster2`:
+Wait and verify all resources are added back to `cluster2`:

 ```bash
 for r in configmaps secrets service deployment serviceaccount job; do